 As Assist.
 Marketing & Communications Manager Annabelle knows the concept of Le Petit Chef like no other.
 If you have any questions, she is the right person to contact.

-Rome is one of the most visited cities in Europe, the most popular tourist location in Italy and the capital of ‘Bella Italia’.
-There is lots to see in Rome and of course lots to eat.
-Italians are proud of their homemade speciality, which includes pizza and pasta, but also so much more.
-Here are our 11 best places to eat in Rome, must visit restaurants and funky food spots.
+Rome is one of the most visited cities in Europe, the most popular tourist location in Italy, and the capital of „Bella Italia“.
+There is plenty to see in Rome and, of course, plenty to eat.
+Italians are proud of their homemade specialties, which include pizza and pasta but also so much more.
+Here are our 13 best places to eat in Rome, including must-visit restaurants and funky food spots.

 Tip #1: Bonci Pizzarium

-In 2003 Gabriele Bonci opened Pizzarium, a pizza by the slice shop, close to Vatican City.
-In a large shop, Bonci, the so-called master of dough, is offering a dozen different pizza options.
+In 2003, Gabriele Bonci opened Pizzarium, a pizza-by-the-slice shop close to Vatican City.
+In a large shop, Bonci, the so-called „master of dough“, offers a dozen different pizza options.

-Bonci’s Pizzarium is quite famous and known from TV shows and Netflix, popular with tourists and locals, lining up especially around lunchtime.
+Bonci’s Pizzarium is quite famous and known from TV shows and Netflix.
+It is popular with tourists and locals, who line up especially around lunchtime.

-Chef Bonci is known for his love for local, supporting agriculture and using the freshest ingredients.
-The base of his pizza is different to other pizza places in town, an almost bubbly base with crispy edges but still some softness inside.
+Chef Bonci is known for his love of all things local, supporting agriculture and using the freshest ingredients.
+The base of his pizza is different from other pizza places in town: an almost bubbly base with crispy edges but still a certain softness inside.

 Visitors take a number and choose a pizza, which is cut with scissors.
-The toppings vary with the seasons and are the chef’s inspiration and creation.
+The toppings vary with the seasons and are the result of the chef’s inspiration and creativity.

 -